-After Grievant's termination, a local defense attorney reported to the Employer that she had evidence that established Grievant lied in two other cases (H which the defense attorney personally defended.
+After Grievant's termination, a local defense attorney reported to the Employer that she had evidence that established Grievant lied in two other cases (H and J) which the defense attorney personally defended.
 The Office of Professional Standards completed another thorough and professional investigation into the two new cases and determined Grievant had lied in both.

-In H .
-Grievant falsely reported the defendant drove his vehicle "at" the Grievant and then used that false report to request a serious charge for felonious assault with a motor vehicle.
+In H, Grievant falsely reported the defendant drove his vehicle "at" the Grievant and then used that false report to request a serious charge for felonious assault with a motor vehicle.
 Video evidence revealed the lie.
 Grievant ran toward and jumped onto the side of the vehicle.
 The driver did not drive "at" Grievant.
 This lie resulted in the dismissal of the felony charge and plea bargaining the other charge against the driver.

-In [H] , Grievant falsely

-reported he saw [H] leaning in the trunk of a vehicle, gave an order to

-[H] to "stop," which

-[H] ignored.
-Then Grievant used that false claim to support a resisting and

-obstructing charge against

-[H] Grievant also lied in

-his police report to say [H]

-he house (he was never

-t the time of the incident

-0 ievant's own body camera

-established that [H]

-2 1 nied that he was in the

-ary Examination, the Dis-

-ssed the resisting and ob-

-harge against

-= = , calling into question

-Grievant's credibility and d truthfulness.
+In J, Grievant falsely reported he saw J leaning in the trunk of a vehicle, gave an order to J to "stop," [12] which J ignored.
+Then Grievant used that false claim to support a resisting and obstructing charge against J. Grievant also lied in his police report to say J admitted to being in the house (he was never located at the home) at the time of the incident when a recording on Grievant's own body camera established that J had actually repeatedly denied that he was in the house.
+At the Preliminary Examination, the District Court Judge dismissed the resisting and obstructing charge against J, calling into question Grievant's credibility and truthfulness.